OlehZanevych/library/README.md

 2. Building project (mvn clean install)
 3. Run org.task.library.main.Main as Java Application (mvn exec:java -Dexec.mainClass="org.task.library.main.Main") to start application

+##P.S.
 To store data, I use database under RDBMS H2.
 It is automatically created when the application is running for the first time and stored in the folder "data".
+In order to make it easy for you to understand the work of the application, I prepared an example of its execution https://github.com/OlehZanevych/library/blob/master/example.txt